-CPEC to usher in era of regional peace, stability: XI
+CPEC to usher in era of regional peace, stability: Xi

 Earlier, Gen Bajwa visited the headquarters of People’s Liberation Army (PLA) in Beijing and met his counterpart General Han Weiguo and discussed regional and bilateral security issues and security of CPEC.

-The PLA chief appreciated the high professional standing of the Pakistan Army displayed while combating terrorism.
-He also appreciated the high degree of security being provided to CPEC by the Pakistan army.
+The PLA chief appreciated the high professional standing of the Pakistan army displayed while combating terrorism.
+He also appreciated the high degree of security being provided to CPEC by Pakistan army.

 Comments